TykTechnologies/tyk-operator/docs/getting-started.md

 ![dashboard-keys-page-2](./img/getting-started-keys-2.png)

-Now, we will add configurations details to set an expiry time.
+Now, we will add configurations details to set expiry time.
 After the key expires, you can use `Configuration` section indicated by `3` in the image above.

 ![dashboard-keys-page-3](./img/getting-started-keys-3.png)

 Once you click `CREATE KEY`, a Key successfully generated.
 Then, a pop-up will be displayed with the key.
-> You must save this somewhere for future reference as it will not be displayed again.
+> You must save this somewhere for future reference as it won't be displayed again.
 Click `Copy to clipboard` and paste it into a text document.

 ![dashboard-keys-page-4](./img/getting-started-keys-4.png)